wflaschka/writers-line-edit-assistant/README.md

 Ergo, sometimes the sentences you're presented are odd or confusing.
 In those circumstances, just bull through like the proud battleship of language you are. *Rule Brittania!*

 (And yes, we know that `...` ellipses is not terminal punctuation, but darned if it isn't treated that way by the 99%.)

+## Install

+There is no install process or dependency handling.
+This script uses the excellent [picotui](https://github.com/pfalcon/picotui) for the user interface, and [pandas](https://github.com/pandas-dev/pandas) dataframes to store the data.
+You'll also want [textwrap](https://github.com/rtician/textwrap).

 ## Requests, updates, comments?